A01637071/OnRobot_RG2FT_ROS2_Driver/onrobot_rg2ft_control/README.md

-# OnRobot_RG2-FT_ROS
+# OnRobot_RG2-FT_ROS2
-ROS package for controlling and reading from OnRobot RG2-FT gripper
+ROS2 package for controlling and reading from OnRobot RG2-FT gripper